The Android Platform Security Model (2023): Implementation

 \subsection{Encryption of data in transit}

 Android assumes that all networks are hostile and could be injecting attacks or spying on traffic.
 In order to ensure that network level adversaries do not bypass app data protections, Android takes the stance that \emph{all} network traffic should be end-to-end encrypted.
 Link level encryption is insufficient.
 This primarily protects against [T.N1] and [T.N2].
+However, this is not sufficient protection against [T.N3] as certain types of user traffic over cellular networks (cf.\ Section~\ref{subec:cellular-network-security}) are strictly only protected by link level encryption such as circuit-switched voice and Short Message Service (SMS).

 In addition to ensuring that connections use encryption, Android focuses heavily on ensuring that the encryption is used correctly.
 While TLS options are secure by default, we have seen that it is easy for developers to incorrectly customize TLS in a way that leaves their traffic vulnerable to OPA/MITM~\cite{GIJABS12,Fahl:2012:WEM:2382196.2382205,Fahl:2013:RSD:2508859.2516655}.
-Table~\ref{tab:network-security-improvements} lists recent improvements in terms of making network connections safe by default.
+Table~\ref{tab:network-security-improvements} lists platform changes in terms of making network connections safe by default, which have led to significant improvements of TLS usage in apps~\cite{androidblogpost-tls-adoption-2019}.